How Materialise Research Makes Multi-Laser 3D Printers Accessible with Future-Proof Software

 Hi, Tom.
 Let’s begin with the why.
 Why is it important to innovate in the area of multi-laser 3D printers?

-Widespread use of multi-laser printers for metal additive manufacturing (AM) isn’t far off.
+The widespread use of multi-laser printers for metal additive manufacturing (AM) isn’t far off.
 3D printing factories should already start researching these productivity-boosting alternatives and identifying how they could introduce multiple lasers into their production within the next couple of years.

 At Materialise, we’re empowering our customers to do so by enabling our solutions to work seamlessly with multi-laser machines.
 In fact, our solutions will be available by the end of this year.
 We’re currently testing the solutions with our partners.